blukatdevelopment/UnchainedWorldsOld/core_edition/spell_compendium.md

 Casting Speed: 1 action
 Distance: 300ft
 Duration: Concentration, up to 1 minute
 You focus on one creature you can see within range, and glowing glyphs appear as an intangible box around them.
-The creature must succeed a strength saving throw to avoid it's flying speed dropping to 0ft for the spell's duration.
-An airborne creature may succeed a strength save in order to land safely.
+The creature must succeed a STR save to avoid it's flying speed dropping to 0ft for the spell's duration.
+An airborne creature may succeed an additional STR save in order to land safely.
 ```

 ```